Carroll Shelby: Driving career

 In August, Shelby drove with Donald Healey and his team.
 In an Austin-Healey 100S and supercharged 100S, they set Class D National speed records at the Bonneville Salt Flats.
 Shelby, Healey, Captain G.E.T.
 Eyston, Mortimer Morris Goodall, and Roy Jackson-Moore set about 70 records, with Shelby setting 17 on his own.
 Shelby was severely injured in a crash while racing an Austin-Healey in the Carrera Panamericana.

-Amid eight months of operations, he continued to drive in 1955, winning about ten races and mounting a second-place showing at Sebring driving Allen Guiberson's Ferrari Monza.
+Amid eight months of operations, Shelby continued to drive in 1955, winning about ten races and mounting a second-place showing at Sebring driving Allen Guiberson's Ferrari Monza.
 He started driving Tony Paravano's Ferraris in August.

-In 1956, he won 30 more races with the Ferrari, started driving for John Edgar, and opened Carroll Shelby Sports Cars in Dallas.
+In 1956, Shelby won 30 more races with the Ferrari, started driving for John Edgar, and opened Carroll Shelby Sports Cars in Dallas.
 He drove in the Mount Washington Hillclimb Auto Race in a specially prepared Ferrari 375 GP roadster, to a record run of 10 minutes, 21.8 seconds.
 He also set records at Giants Despair Hillclimb, and raced at Brynfan Tyddyn.
 He was Sports Illustrated magazine's driver of the year in 1956.

-In September 1957, he raced John Edgar's 4.5-liter Maserati at the Riverside International Raceway, where he was involved in a crash that caused injuries requiring 72 stitches and plastic surgery for broken bones in his nose and cheekbones.
+In September 1957, Shelby raced John Edgar's 4.5-liter Maserati at the Riverside International Raceway, where he was involved in a crash that caused injuries requiring 72 stitches and plastic surgery for broken bones in his nose and cheekbones.
 He returned in November, winning with the same car at the same course, against Masten Gregory and Dan Gurney.
 He repeated as Sports Illustrated driver of the year.

 On 18 May 1958, Shelby joined John Wyer and the Aston Martin team in Europe and drove a DBR3 at the Belgian Sports Car Grand Prix.
 He then drove a DBR1 at the Nürburgring 1000 km with co-driver Salvadori.
 Shelby was teamed up with Salvadori at Le Mans, but Shelby came down with dysentery and was replaced by Stuart Lewis-Evans a few hours into the race.
 Shelby then drove a Maserati 250F for Mimo Dei's Scuderia Centro Sud in 3 Grand Prix races to gain Formula 1 and open-wheel car experience, including the Portuguese Grand Prix.
 Shelby finished the year driving John Edgar's 4.5L Maserati in the Tourist Trophy at Nassau.